rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:257)
 ```

 As we can see, the log reports the first exception thrown by the `cache` task.
-The second exception, the `RuntimeException("Socket timeout")`, was caught by the `scope`, but it was suppressed.
+The second exception, the `RuntimeException("Socket timeout")`, was caught by the `scope` but it was suppressed.
 The `StructuredTaskScope.ShutdownOnSuccess` re-throws the first exception if all the tasks throw an exception.

 We can remap the exception thrown by the `result` method as we did for the `throwIfFailed` method.
 The `result` method has an override that takes a function as input to map the exception.
 Here is the code: